warren-bank/mirror-XMail-mail-server/docs/Readme.txt

      "username"[TAB]"password"[TAB]"permissions"[NEWLINE]

-    is used to permit SMTP clients authentication with protocols PLAIN, LOGIN, CRAM-MD5 and custom.
+    is used to permit SMTP client authentication with protocols PLAIN, LOGIN, CRAM-MD5 and custom.
 With custom authentication a file containing all secrets (username + ':' + password) is passed as parameter to the custom authentication program which tests all secrets to find the one